George R.R. Martin Names ‘Most Powerful’ Marvel Character

 That said, Martin’s take on the movie wasn’t all positive.
 Elsewhere in his blog post he does lament the exclusion of Kree warrior Mar-Vell, “the original Captain Marvel” from the film.
 He acknowledges the “fanboy” geekiness of his critique and goes on to describe himself as “kind of a purist” when it comes to movies adapted from books, comic or otherwise.

-Martin’s “purist” remark may have had a bit of an edge to it, as it has become increasingly apparent that the ending of the HBO series based on his Game of Thrones writing will likely diverge from his as-of-yet unfinished books.
+Martin’s “purist” remark may have had a bit of an edge to it, as it has become increasingly apparent that the ending of the HBO series based on his Game of Thrones story will likely diverge from his as-of-yet unfinished books.

-As CaptainMarvel approaches its third week in theaters, it has grossed more than $750 million worldwide and remains number one in the box office.
+As CaptainMarvel approaches its third week in theaters, it has grossed more than $750 million worldwide and remains number one at the box office.